 We all love ourselves.
 Even if we hate ourselves at times, it is always someone else's fault -- our parents, someone who abused us somehow, the political system, bad genetics (our parents again), racism, the system, ... maybe even God, sometimes even if we claim we don't believe he exists.
 We ended up "marooned" here with no way out but death unless we "give in" and subscribe to the "foolish idea" that there is a God and a potential for eternal life with him.

-But many CAN'T accept that, because that comes with HELL, which is "immoral" by "our morality" since WE are better judges of morality than the "certainly must be imagined" God who would conceive of such a terrible thing as eternal punishment.
+But many CAN'T accept that, because that comes with HELL, which is "immoral" according to "our morality" since WE are better judges of morality than the "certainly must be imagined" God who would conceive of such a terrible thing as eternal punishment.

 I believe that accepting the moral authority that God has a RIGHT to actually judge us is one of those acts of humility that comes very very hard to many.
 I wrote on that some here.
 It is really a very mild humility asked of us compared that of almighty God being willing to suffer even unto death for our sin!

-But in the meantime, our natural desire is to feel better about ourselves by putting labels on some other groups and calling them "untouchables"... "the evil".
+But in the meantime, our natural desire is to feel better about ourselves by putting labels on some other groups and calling them "untouchables", "deploreables", ... "the evil".
 If you go about 38min into the MPR piece (nearly the end), they finally get down to brass tacks -- "we can't be around people who are homophobic, racist, islamophobic or sexist ... these are non-negotiable".
 Let's ignore the fact that believers in Islam are "homophobic and sexist" by the MPR definition for the moment, we humans are also inescapably inconsistent.
-Humans are awfully limited.
+Humans are extremely limited beings.

 Christ's forgiveness has no limits.
 I agree with Osteen that there will be people that have practiced homosexuality in heaven, and they will have sought forgiveness for their sin in this life.
-I pray fervently that there will be recovering gluttons in heaven as well as those fighting the sin of judging others in heaven -- and that I will be among them.
+I pray fervently that there will be recovering gluttons in heaven as well as those fighting the sin of judging others in heaven, and especially those that have lusted after women in their hearts -- and that I will be among them.
+Homosexual acts are sin, not homosexual desires, exactly like man or woman desiring a partner not their spouse.
+Sin is sin -- without Christ, it is like life, always terminal.

 This somewhat long discussion for me is summarized by 1 John 1:8 " If we claim to be without sin, we deceive ourselves and the TRUTH is not in us."

 Since ALL have sinned -- and even worse, struggle with sin each day, listing sins ought give no Christian comfort just because they can list a group which happens not to tempt them personally.
-Any practicing Christian should have no problem pointing to a list which DOES NOT make them comfortable!
+Any practicing Christian MUST have no problem pointing to a list which DOES NOT make them comfortable!
+Being a practicing Christian REQUIRES constant admission of our sinfulness!

-For me, this analysis makes it clear why those without Christ are pretty much forced by human nature to establish their own Secular Humanist religion with it's own "mortal sins" (homophobia, racism, etc above), and as the MPR program shows, they have.
+For me, this analysis makes it clear why those without Christ are pretty much forced by human nature to establish their own Secular Humanist religion with it's own "mortal sins" (homophobia, racism, etc above), and as the MPR program shows, they have done so, and it includes even "shunning" like the Amish.
 I think Sapiens does a good job of covering the secular religion compulsion.